 Market Capitalization and Investment rationale

-The company with lower market cap, provide investors with greater growth opportunities in the future, while the company with the higher market cap are entitled to carry less risk regarding price volatility and carry a sustainable growth rate with a good return on investment.
+The company with a lower market cap provides investors with greater growth opportunities in the future, while the company with the higher market cap is entitled to carry less risk regarding price volatility and carry a sustainable growth rate Sustainable Growth Rate Sustainable Growth Rate (SGR) signifies how much a company can grow without relying on external capital infusion and is calculated using the return on equity and multiplying it by the business retention rate.
+Formula = retention rate * return on equitywith a good return on investment.
 The chart below shows the market cap for the largest companies in the world.

-- It helps investors and analysts to examine the cost of buying the entire shares of a company in the case of a merger or acquisitions.
+- It helps investors and analysts to examine the cost of buying the entire shares of a company in the case of a merger or acquisition.

 - This financial metric lend a hand determining factors in stock valuation.